yusuf-quddus/X-Bank/README.md

 Read data from database file into a BST using the name of account as the key.
 Used for sorting structures

 ## Hash Table
-Used for searching and fighting data
+Used for searching and locating data

 #### Hash Function